ralphje/imagemounter/README.md

   - `lvm pvscan` to scan for LVM systems
   - `vgchange` to activate the LVM system
-  - `lvdisplay` to detect volumes (and again perform `fsstat` and `mount`, etc)
+  - `lvdisplay` to detect volumes (and again perform `fsstat` and `mount`, etc) or in the case of a LUKS volume:
+  - `losetup` to mount the volume to a loopback device
+  - `cryptsetup luksOpen` to open the volume

 The same is performed in reverse (ish) order to unmount the image.